Have you thought about this? About the detrimental effects of prolonged bed rest? This post is about that.

 Prolonged bed rest due to the pressure it exerts on the skin over bony prominences occludes the smallest blood carriers – capillaries – blocking the blood supply to the skin and its surrounding tissues.
 This sudden attack deprives living cells of oxygen and nutrient supply.
 The situation will lead to cell death.

 Experts say that the critical duration of pressure that requires developing a pressure injury can vary from 30 minutes to 4 hours.
 This variation depends on underlying diseases that affect small blood supply vessels including the smallest – capillaries.

 Shearing, in addition to the direct external pressure, contributes to skin damage.
 Shearing refers to lateral displacement of the skin due to traction over the surface.
 Moreover, moisture too worsens the situation by softening the skin layers.

-Not only the external pressure, but shearing and friction on the skin damage the skin also.
-It deprives the skin cells and underlying tissues of its oxygen and nutrition for their survival, It can result in devastating bedsore.
+Not only the external pressure but shearing and friction on the skin damage the skin also.
+It deprives the skin cells and underlying tissues of their oxygen and nutrition for their survival, It can result in devastating bedsores.
 Once the process sets in, it can become a slippery slope.
-The most common 5 sites that pressure ulcers occur are the heel, ankle, bony prominences over the sides of the hip, sacral area, and skin over the sitting bones in the buttocks.
+The most common 5 sites where pressure ulcers occur are the heel, ankle, bony prominences over the sides of the hip, sacral area, and skin over the sitting bones in the buttocks.

 The detrimental effects of prolonged bed rest manifest all over the body.